← Back to ResourcesBreed Guides

 • Permanent paralysis after IVDD recovery

-• Conservative management didn't restore mobility
+• Conservative management did not restore mobility

 • Severe arthritis or other mobility issues in seniors